-Find out which of your brand claims the market actually supports — and which ones cost you money, credibility, or opportunities every time you rely on them.
+Find out which of your brand claims the market actually supports — and which ones cost you every time you rely on them.

 What changes after EPD